Fun things to do in Beijing

 *Get Married in Beijing

 Are you thinking of getting married in Beijing?
 Well, first of all, congratulations!
-Second, we recommend you not rush into making any decisions, especially if your relationship isn’t severe yet.
-Take time to enjoy both your single life and your new relationship before jumping straight into planning your wedding day.
-And finally, try not to book anything until after you arrive in Beijing.
-There’s nothing worse than being stuck in a hotel room with nowhere to go or spending hours trying to plan your perfect Chinese wedding only to realize that you’ve forgotten to book a venue months ago.
+Second, we recommend you not rush into making any decisions, especially if your relationship isn’t severe.
+Enjoy your single life and your new relationship before jumping straight into planning your wedding day.
+And finally, try not to book anything until you arrive in Beijing.
+Nothing is worse than being stuck in a hotel room with nowhere to go or spending hours planning your perfect Chinese wedding only to realize that you’ve forgotten to book a venue months ago.

 *Take a Walking Tour

 Want to learn more about China?
-Then learning mandarin is one of the best things you can do.
+Then learning Mandarin is one of the best things you can do.
 You can use Mandarin to make friends.
-The language is spoken by almost 1 billion people worldwide, and if you know how to speak mandarin, you have access to a whole world of culture.
+The language is spoken by almost 1 billion people worldwide, and if you know how to speak Mandarin, you can access a whole world of culture.

 We hope you enjoyed our list of fun things to do in Beijing.
-If you travel with Cathay Pacific, you will experience the best of what China has to offer.
-Whether it’s visiting the beautiful Summer Palace, seeing the fantastic sights of the Forbidden City, or exploring the bustling streets of Beijing, you won’t regret taking the trip.
+If you travel with, you will experience the best of what China offers.
+Whether visiting the beautiful Summer Palace, seeing the fantastic sights of the Forbidden City, or exploring the bustling streets of Beijing, you won’t regret taking the trip.